sosconf/Account-Authentication-Service/README.md

 ```
 vim /etc/network/interfaces
 ===========================================================
-# 在末尾追加一行
+# Append a line at the end.
 pre-up iptables-restore < /etc/zsmiptables.rules
 ```
-Start Tomcat Service:
+Start Tomcat service:
 ```
 sudo systemctl start tomcat
 ```
-Please check Tomcat is runnning normally:
+Please check Tomcat is runnning successfully:
 ```
 sudo systemctl status tomcat
 ```
-Green indicates it running normally，set boot automatically:
+Green mark indicates it running successfully, execute reboot command:
 ```
 sudo systemctl enable tomcat
 ```
 ### Nginx Configuration
-#### Step 1 Create Nginx Running Account
+#### Step 1: Create Nginx Running Account
-Please do not run Nginx with root privileges due to security concern:
+Please do not run Nginx by root account due to security concerns:
 ```
 sudo useradd --shell /sbin/nologin --home-dir /usr/local/nginx nginx
 ```
-#### Step 2 Install Dependent Library:
+#### Step 2: Install Dependency Library:
 ##### GCC Library
-gcc would be pre-installed in some systems , we can check whether the library is available in the system environment by the following command:
+gcc would be pre-installed in some systems, we can check whether the library is available in the system environment by the following command:
 ```
 gcc
 ```
-You need to install GCC library If result turns out like this:
+You need to install GCC library If the output is the same as follows:
 ```
 ~bash: gcc: command not found
 ```
-安装的命令为:
+The installation command is shown as follows:
 ```
 sudo apt-get install build-essentials
 ```